counternote/counternote/README.md

 %%%

-For transposing instruments, the key center should be set to the instrument, so B♭ instruments should use the key center B♭ and alter the key signature using chords.
+For transposing instruments, the *base* should be set to the instrument, so B♭ instruments should use the *base* B♭ and alter the *mode* signature using chords.
 The guitar can also act as a transposing instrument when tuned to a different standard such as E♭ or D, or when capoed up so it’s a good idea to practice them as well.

 ### Lux Clock

 There is one additional way of arranging *tones* and *spans* around a clock — instead of chromatic order like the hue clock, we can try the harmonic order of the *lux clock*.
 There is a simple way of turning the hue clock into the *lux clock*: Just replace every odd numeral on the clock with its opposite (1 <—> 7, 3 <—> 9, 5 <—> 11).
-This is in the key `da` again:
+This is in the *base* `da` again:

     ——————————————————————————————————————————
       LUX CLOCK: TONES/SPANS